keijiro/Phantom/README.md

 ![gif](http://66.media.tumblr.com/b7d15c5b33b082a02a53cb3a73aa9b4e/tumblr_oern2pN2kX1qio469o1_320.gif)
 ![gif](http://67.media.tumblr.com/d4d3aef753c4c23c2cfd67c289d178d0/tumblr_oeq89sV7WN1qio469o1_320.gif)

 *Phantom* was made with Unity 5.4.1.
-Although it's compatible with the desktop-class platforms (Windows, Mac, Linux, PS4, Xbox One, etc.), it's using [the multi-display feature][MultiDisplay] that is only stable on Windows at the moment.
-That feature is used to provide a VJing UI -- it displays the UI on the primary display and sends visuals without UI to the secondary display.
+Although it's compatible with most of the desktop-class platforms (Windows, Mac, Linux, PS4, Xbox One, etc.), it's using [the multi-display feature][MultiDisplay] that is only stable on Windows at the moment.
+That feature is used to provide the VJing UI -- it shows the UI and previews on the primary display (monitor screen) and sends renders without UI to the secondary display (projector screen).

 *Phantom* uses some GPU intensive image effects (e.g. SSAO, DOF, MotionBlur).
-In the event, a desktop PC with GeForce GTX 1070 was used to keep flawless 60fps with 1080p.
-If you're trying to run it on a less powerful PC, you'd have to turn off some effects to reduce GPU load.
+In the event, a desktop PC with GeForce GTX 1070 was used to keep flawless 60fps on 1080p.
+If you're trying to run it on a less powerful PC, you'd have to turn off some of the effects to reduce GPU load.

 License
 -------

 *Phantom* and its source code was released under the MIT license.

 I don't declare any copyright on visuals made with *Phantom*.
-I mean, you can use it for VJing freely :smiley:
+I mean, you can use it for VJing freely.

 [PSM]: https://no-maps.jp/event/2016_int_psm
 [Album]: http://radiumsoftware.tumblr.com/tagged/phantom